-The emails about which Options had questions appear to have included an email from another consumer (not Mr S) in May 2012 which, in reply to Options confirming that it would be actioning transfers from the consumer's existing pensions, read:
+The emails about which Options had questions appear to have included the email from Mrs S in which she asked Options:

 "Hi, Are you still putting my money in the store company with 10% return?"

 On 10 June 2012 Options emailed JF (copying in Mr W) chasing the signed Terms of Business.
 The email said: